Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 So I gave up and continued using vim (something like 5 years of hapiness).

 Recently ClojureScript tool called [figwheel](https://github.com/bhauman/lein-figwheel) added repl support.
-So as a result you have repl that compiles your clojure code in to javascript and executes result in your browser session printing result back to you.
+So as a result you have repl that compiles your clojure code into javascript and executes result in your browser session printing result back to you.
 Development flow like that is very common practice in clojure world and one reason why it makes clojure much better.
 Problem here is that it does not support nrepl (network repl) protocol and best tool for clojure in vim [vim-fireplace](https://github.com/tpope/vim-fireplace) relies on nrepl.
 I was using for some time [tslime2](https://github.com/sjl/tslime2.vim) in vim to work with ClojureScript.
-Idea is very simple - tslime allows you to send pieces of text from your vim in to some tmux panel.
+Idea is very simple - tslime allows you to send pieces of text from your vim into some tmux panel.
 It works.
 You don't have out of the box tooling that will select your top most clojure form sadly.
 Once upon a time I had discussion on #clojurescript irc and [@martinklepsh](https://twitter.com/martinklepsch) mentioned that nowadays evil-mode is much better.
 I was bored and followed that track.
 I did run `rm -rf .emacs.d` and started from scratch.